Arizona Asset Exemptions for Creditors

 Can a creditor put a lien on an Arizona homestead?

 Yes, but it is usually passive.
-Since a two thousand twenty-two amendment to A.R.S. section 33-964, a recorded civil judgment can attach as a lien to real property, including homestead.
-The lien cannot force a sale unless equity exceeds the roughly four-hundred-thousand-dollar homestead shield, but it encumbers title, blocks clean title insurance, and is paid from proceeds at sale or refinance.
-It is a long-game tool, not an immediate levy.
+Since House Bill 2617 of 2021 amended A.R.S. sections 33-964 and 33-1103, a recorded civil judgment can attach as a lien to real property, including homestead.
+Under 33-1103(A)(4) it is an exception to the homestead only where the debtor’s equity exceeds the exemption, so it cannot force a sale below that line, but it encumbers title, blocks clean title insurance, and is paid from proceeds at sale or refinance.
+Where there is equity to reach, 33-1105 governs the judicial sale, and it makes the creditor absorb its own costs and fees if the sale never happens.

 How long does an Arizona judgment last?

-An Arizona judgment is enforceable for ten years from entry and can be renewed for additional ten-year periods under A.R.S. section 12-1612 by filing an affidavit of renewal before it expires.
-Miss the renewal and the judgment becomes unenforceable and cannot be revived, so the renewal calendar is the single most important discipline in managing an Arizona judgment portfolio.
+An Arizona judgment is enforceable for ten years from entry and can be renewed for additional ten-year periods under A.R.S. section 12-1612 by filing a renewal affidavit.
+Subsection (B) allows that affidavit only within the ninety days preceding the ten-year expiry, not at any time before it, so an early filing does not renew anything.
+Miss the window and the judgment becomes unenforceable and cannot be revived, which is why the renewal calendar is the single most important discipline in managing an Arizona judgment portfolio.

 Do you collect the debt or seize the assets yourselves?

-No. We are a public-records research firm, not a law firm or a collection agency.
+No. We are a public-records research firm, not a law firm or a collection agency, and not a consumer reporting agency; an Arizona asset workup is not a consumer report and cannot be used for an employment, tenancy, credit, or insurance decision.
 For a creditor with a valid judgment and a permissible purpose under FCRA, GLBA, and DPPA, we locate and document the debtor’s non-exempt assets so your attorney, sheriff, or process can act on them.
 We do not give legal advice, file writs, or attempt collection.
 A verified Arizona asset workup typically comes back within 24 hours.

 Holding an Arizona Judgment You Can’t Collect On?